West LRT, Calgary, Canada

 The city council approved the rail line project and funding in 2007.
 The LRT project was launched and acquisition of lands began in February 2008.
 The city administration approved revisions to the alignment of the line in June 2008.

-The extension project includes construction of 4.3km at-grade track, 1.5km elevated track, 2.4km tunnel and portal track.
-It includes construction of six LRT stations, which consist of one elevated, one trenched, one underground and three at-grade stations.
+The extension project included construction of 4.3km at-grade track, 1.5km elevated track, 2.4km tunnel and portal track.
+It also included construction of six LRT stations, which consist of one elevated, one trenched, one underground and three at-grade stations.

-It will also have two park and ride facilities as well as two transit bus terminal facilities.
-The project also includes construction of pedestrian bridges, utility relocations, underpass structures and associated roadwork.
+It also has two park and ride facilities as well as two transit bus terminal facilities.
+The project also included the construction of pedestrian bridges, utility relocations, underpass structures and associated roadwork.

 Construction of the West LRT